vgurianov/srt/docs/analysis_model.md

 - Space cells marked numbers from 0 to Nmax.
 It is variable x class ItemList.
 - Time interval marked number from 0 to Nmax.
 It is variable t class Temp.
 - Counter of bearing (abutting) node (lb = true) is variable "tick".
+- In all cells put detector of location and interaction.
+It is variable "observer" of class Table.

 We define time of particle (the primed system) as variable "tick" class Component.

 Main measurement is account.
 Absolute error of measurement then is 0.5.